Power Apps and Power Automate licensing FAQ

 In addition, apps and flows created prior to October 1, 2019 which are using these connectors will receive an extended transition period until October 1, 2024.
 During this time, these qualifying apps and flows will be exempt from the Premium connector licensing requirements for the reclassified connectors.

-How many Power Apps applications I can run with Office 365 plans?
+How many Power Apps applications I can run with Microsoft 365 plans?

 There is no limit on the number of applications.
-Customers can continue to run standalone Power Apps applications to extend and customize Office 365 using standard connectors.
+Customers can continue to run standalone Power Apps applications to extend and customize Microsoft 365 using standard connectors.

 What are Microsoft Power Apps and Power Automate use rights for Dynamics 365 applications?

-Refer to Licensing guide for Microsoft Power Apps and Power Automate use rights for Office 365 applications.
+Refer to Licensing guide for Microsoft Power Apps and Power Automate use rights for Microsoft 365 applications.

 Effective October 1st 2019, there are certain changes made to use rights which are listed below:

 Power Apps use rights with Dynamics 365 licenses: Dynamics 365 Enterprise licenses will no longer include general purpose Power Apps capabilities.
 Dynamics 365 Enterprise users will continue to be able to run apps and portals that extend and customize the licensed Dynamics 365 application, as long as those apps and portals are located in the same environment as their licensed Dynamics 365 application.
 Custom apps or portals outside of the environment will require a standalone Power Apps license.

 Power Automate use rights with Dynamics 365 licenses: Dynamics 365 licenses will no longer include general purpose Power Automate capabilities.
 Power Automate flows will need to map to licensed Dynamics 365 application context - Power Automate flows should trigger from OR connect to data sources within use rights of licensed Dynamics 365 application(s).
 Use of standalone flows will require a Power Automate license.

 Can I connect to Microsoft Dynamics for Finance and Operations?